-There are some things that we want to share to others but we just keep to ourselves to avoid chaos and misunderstandings.
+There are some things that we want to share with others but we just keep to ourselves to avoid chaos and misunderstandings.
 Nurses are people with a lot of things in their minds and we too have a share of sentiments we keep inside during our day-to-day duties.
 Here are 20 things nurses will not tell clients, (and fellow nurses) but want to :

 - I am a nurse.
 I am just like you, my dear colleague.
 Do not think that you are better than me.